This recipe was made with the Chef’s Pan & the Stockpot from the MEYER Cinder and Smoke Collection.

 - 3 tsps garlic minced or shredded

-- 1 tsp ginger minced or shredded
+- 1 tsp ginger minced or shredded.
+Optional for kids.

 Spices

-- 1/4 tsp black pepper
+- 1/4 tsp black pepper Optional for kids.

-- 3 cloves
+- 3 cloves Remove for kids.

-- 2" Ceylon cinnamon 1/2" wide
+- 2" Ceylon cinnamon 1/2" wide.
+Remove for kids.

-- 1/2 tsp Cumin seeds
+- 1/2 tsp Cumin seeds Optional for kids.

-- 1/2 tsp Coriander seeds
+- 1/2 tsp Coriander seeds Optional for kids.

-- 1/4 tsp Fennel seeds
+- 1/4 tsp Fennel seeds Optional for kids.

 Seasoning

-- 1 tbsp organic low-sodium soy sauce
+- 1 tbsp organic low-sodium soy sauce Reduce for kids.

-- 1/2 tsp Chinese black vinegar
+- 1/2 tsp Chinese black vinegar Remove for kids.

 - 1/2 tsp maple syrup or a sweetener of your choice

-- 1/4 tsp chilli oil
+- 1/4 tsp chilli oil Remove for kids.

-- 1/4 tsp chilli flakes
+- 1/4 tsp chilli flakes Remove for kids.

-- lemon zest as you like
+- lemon zest as you like.
+Optional for kids.

-- lemon juice as you like
+- lemon juice as you like.
+Optional for kids.

-- salt as you like
+- salt as you like.

 Accompanied Carbs (essential)